atorstling/rusttalk/slides/slides.md

 ## Rules
 * A reference cannot outlive its referent

+## Borrowing
+Taking a reference "borrows" the data.
+You can borrow for read or write.
+Still a borrow.

+You can have

+* one or more references (&T) to a resource,
-* A mutable reference cannot be aliased
+* exactly one mutable reference (&mut T).

-# Immutable References 1
+# Immutable References - Can Have Many

 Can have many immutable references

+-- Borrow immutably many times

 <script language="rust">
 fn main() {